quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ABANDON frame causes all CIDs allocated by both of the endpoints for the specified Path ID to be retired.

-When path validation of a new path fails, the used Path ID is anyway consumed, and the endpoint MUST abandon the path by sending a PATH_ABANDON frame on another path to inform the peer that the Path ID cannot be used anymore.

 Note that other explicit closing mechanisms of {{QUIC-TRANSPORT}} still apply on the whole connection.
 In particular, the reception of either a